Navy Blue Design: A Trend That’s Here to Stay

 Prefer colors that are a touch more daring?
 The reserved calm of a navy wall means you can opt to use some wilder colors in your other pieces.

 Contrary to popular belief, dark walls in small spaces can have dramatic and even space-opening effects.
 While white may create a more light-filled room, it lacks the same dynamism and subtlety of darker colors that change hues as the light changes throughout the day.
 Using navy instead of a jet black can create that elegance and depth without feeling too gothic.
 Just be sure to balance your navy bathroom walls with some bright accents and pops of color to prevent your room from becoming gloomy.

-For the same reasons that navy can make a home library more tranquil it can also make your bedroom more comfortable and peaceful.
-A navy and silver color schemes hints at the luxury and maturity of black and white without being too stark.
+For the same reasons that navy can make a home library more tranquil, it can also make your bedroom more comfortable and peaceful.
+A navy and silver color scheme hints at the luxury and maturity of black and white without being too stark.